elix1er/Haiku/README.md

 ```

 ## How to integrate your 3D models ?
-The [aliyah-blender-exporter](https://github.com/Anuban-corp/aliyah-blender-exporter) allows you to export your models in Aliyah compatible formats!
+The [psx-blender-exporter](https://github.com/Anuban-corp/psx-blender-exporter) allows you to export your models in **psx.ts** compatible formats!

 ## Contributions
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.